o0Maikeru0o/RESTful-shopping-cart-/README.md

 Run command `npm start` from the console in this application's directory to start the Express server with Nodemon monitoring changes.

-Run command 'npm run build' from the console in this application's directory to run Webpack for bundling and compiling with Babel
+Run command `pm run build` from the console in this application's directory to run Webpack for bundling and compiling with Babel

 -The default port for the server is 1337